International branch campus: List of the institutions

-Just over a quarter of the IBCs in operation as of March 2023 are from American institutions, with the United Kingdom, Russia and France also accounting for over 10 per cent each.
+Just over a quarter of the IBCs in operation as of June 2026 are from American institutions, with the United Kingdom, Russia and France also accounting for over 10 per cent each.
 For many institutions, the establishment of a branch campus abroad is an opportunity to improve international relationships, ability to attract foreign talent, increase prestige and tuition revenue, and expand opportunities for external funding.

 India

 India has had a variety of efforts to allow for the importing of international branch campuses.
-The National Education Policy 2020 allowed for the importing and exporting of IBCs.
+The National Education Policy 2020 set the foundation for subsequent regulatory guidelines for establishing IBCs.
 The policy set an explicit goal of using IBCs as a means for advancing Prime Minister Narendra Modi's goal of positioning India as a Vishwa Guru (world teacher).
 Deakin University GIFT City Campus was the first international branch campus established in India in 2024, in Gujarat International Finance Tec-City (GIFT City).
-University of Southampton is the first British institution setting up an international branch campus in lndia.
+The University of Southampton was the first British institution to set up an international branch campus in India.
+For the 2026–27 academic year, 13 foreign universities are admitting students to a total of 91 academic programs, with average annual tuition fees of approximately ₹13.3 lakh for undergraduate programs and ₹17.2 lakh for postgraduate programs.
+The combined intake for 2026–27 is estimated at fewer than 3,000 students, with actual enrolment expected to be less than half of the available intake.
+Relatively high annual tuition fees for Indian families and students along with high expectations regarding career outcomes and extent of international learning are emerging as some of the initial challenges for these campuses.
+The tuition pricing of a global degree at these international campuses is priced at a discount to studying abroad, but at a premium to Tier-1 private universities.
+The debate about the extent to which these IBCs can replace study abroad are also emerging.